 - This trope appears in the last story arc of the live-action adaptation Pretty Guardian Sailor Moon.
 Queen Beryl, who up until this point has been brainwashing her four lieutenants, resigns herself to certain death and releases Jaedite from her spell, so he can escape.
 His personality doesn't change at all: he reveals that he's always been her willing servant, and he intends to remain by her side no matter what.

 - Hellsing, Battle Butler Walter is seen de-aged and on the side of the Nazi Vampires.
 When Alucard fights him, everyone assumes that he's been brainwashed.
-While it's left slightly ambiguous, it's heavily implied that not only was he doing it all of his own free will, but he had also been the cause of various security breaches earlier in the series.
+While it's left slightly ambiguous, it's heavily implied that not only was he doing it all of his own free will, but he has been The Mole all along.

 - In Saint Seiya: The Lost Canvas, woobie Alone is chosen as the vessel for Hades and subsequently begins to kill everyone, planning to end all life on Earth.
 Turns out this has nothing to do with the influence of Hades, as he was never possessed; being chosen as the vessel for Hades simply gave him the power to execute a plan that was his own from the very beginning.